mehrdad-dev/mehrdad-dev.github.io/_pages/about.md

 An undergraduate computer engineering student interested in deep learning and machine learning.
 Currently, I work as a Deep Learning Researcher at Shenasa.ai company.
 Machine learning seems like magic (I love magic!).
 I try to develop anything around me as much as I can, so let's develop!

 <p style='font-weight:bold; margin-bottom: 5px; font-size: 20px'> General Research Interests:</p>
-As it is obvious, I'm an undergraduate student, so I am keen on working on new ideas, areas, and skills to combine with my prior knowledge.
-But here, you can see my general research interests:
+I am entusiastic about working on new ideas, areas, and skills to combine with my prior knowledge. here, you can see my general research interests:

 - Deep Learning, Machine Learning
 - Computer Vision
+- Generative Adversarial Networks
 - Natural Language Processing
 - AI applications in healthcare, cybersecurity, ...
 - Data Science